NEW ENGLAND MAPLE SUGARING SEASON

 VERMONT: THE MAPLE SUGAR CAPITAL

-Producing 750,000 gallons of syrup last year, Vermont is the USA’s biggest producer of maple syrup – generating over 40 percent of the country’s maple syrup.
+Producing 1.3 million gallons of syrup last year, Vermont is the USA’s biggest producer of maple syrup — generating more than 40 percent of the country’s maple syrup.
 No wonder there are maple festivals galore.
 One of the best times to visit active sugarhouses is over the annual Vermont Maple Open House Weekend, when some 80 farms welcome the public and explain the mysteries of the maple sugar process (see video).
 For fun and food, music and maple syrup, head for St. Albans where the Vermont Maple Festival takes place in April.

 Massachusetts Maple Month runs right through March, when maple dinners and maple-related dishes are served in restaurants across the state.
 And, you can often buy the syrup in restaurants, as well as getting information on local sugarhouses.